a body of water with a small island in the middle of it

 Accommodation

-Our accommodation is a retreat villas located in Tabanan
+Our accommodation is a retreat villa located in Tabanan

 ocean waves crashing on shore during daytime